eepysheepyy/Twitch_Bot/README.md

 and DeepTranslator pip install deep-translator

-IN ORDER TO PROPERLY USE:
-You need to go into the env_secrets.json file and add the following under the categories:
+**You need to go into the env_secrets.json file and add the following under the categories:**
---

 Token: Your OAUTH Twitch token that can be found at: https://twitchapps.com/tmi/